- Search for a Leaflet

 How much should I give?

-Your doctor will work out the amount of lamotrigine (the dose) that is right for your child.
+Your doctor will work out the amount of lamotrigine (the dose) that is right for your child, and gradually increase it.
 The dose will be shown on the medicine label.
 If you are not sure how much to give, check with your doctor, epilepsy nurse or pharmacist.

 How should I give it?

 Tablets should be swallowed whole with a glass of water, milk or juice.
 Your child should not chew the tablet.

 You can crush the tablets and mix them with about 2 tablespoons of fruit juice or soft food (e.g. yogurt, honey or mashed potato).
 Make sure your child swallows it all straight away.

 Dispersible tablets: Disperse the tablet(s) in water or fruit juice.
 Mix it vigorously – it will make a cloudy mixture.
 Give the mixture to your child straight away.
 You can give it using a medicine spoon or oral syringe.

 - Occasionally, the only way to provide the correct dose of lamotrigine for your child will be to give part of a tablet or to disperse a tablet in a small amount of water and give some of the mixture.
 Your doctor, pharmacist or epilepsy nurse will let you know if this is necessary and explain what to do.

 - This method should only be used when there is no other option and you have been told to do it.

 - Any unused mixture should be poured into a paper towel and put in the bin.
 Do not pour it down the sink.